mirumee/ariadne/docs/unions.rst

 ``__typename`` field
 --------------------

-Every type in GraphQL has special ``__typename`` field that is resolved to string containing type's name.
+Every type in GraphQL has a special ``__typename`` field that is resolved to a string containing the type's name.

 Including this field in your query may simplify implementation of result handling logic in your client::